 In line with our school curriculum aims, within Science we aim to provide a safe environment where all students can reflect on and evolve their personal points of view on the role of Science in society, and understand these in relation to the world around them.
 We strive to develop students’ understanding of their place in the natural world, promoting a strong sense of social responsibility and ensuring they have the capacity to make positive contributions within and beyond the community.

 Beyond the curriculum, students have the opportunity to experience a range of extra-curricular events supported by the Science faculty.
 Weekly clubs and societies, such as AstroSoc, Attenborough Club, Dissection Society and STEM club, allow students and staff to share their passion for Science with others and appreciate the breadth of the scientific world.
-Our Summer School offer provides an opportunity for students to enjoy fun scientific challenges, with some recent practicals involving bath bombs, stress balls, slime and skittles (the edible type).
+Our Summer School offer provides an opportunity for students to enjoy fun scientific challenges, with some recent practicals involving stress balls, spaghetti towers, rockets, slime and skittles (the edible type).

 Our students are involved with a range of national initiatives and competitions.
 At Sixth Form, the Industrial Cadets programme allows students to work alongside professional mentors to solve a real life challenge faced by industry.
 As part of the 20 week long project, students spend two days at a university workshop and gain valuable insight into further education and career pathways within science and tech companies.
 There is also a 12 week Key Stage 3 Industrial Cadets programme, which provides similar opportunities to our younger students.

-Our Bronze CREST award group allows younger students the opportunity to work on student-led STEM projects.
-Our most recent group designed a non-electric powered fridge to keep medication cold, a challenge that relates to the current issue of vaccine roll-out across the world.
+Our Bronze CREST Award group allows younger students the opportunity to work on student-led STEM projects.
+Our most recent group investigated the Science behind bath bombs.